William Nierenberg: Career

 Nierenberg gained national recognition for his contributions to science.
-He was elected to the National Academy of Sciences in 1971 and to the governing Council of the Academy in 1979.
+He was elected to the National Academy of Sciences in 1971 and the governing Council of the Academy in 1979.
 He was also elected to the American Academy of Arts and Sciences in 1965, the American Philosophical Society in 1975, and the National Academy of Engineering in 1983.
 In 1981, Nierenberg became a founding member of the World Cultural Council.
-In 1987 he was awarded the Delmer S. Fahrney Medal from the Franklin Institute for outstanding leadership in science.
+In 1987, he was awarded the Delmer S. Fahrney Medal from the Franklin Institute for outstanding leadership in science.

 Advisory boards

-Nierenberg served on a large number of panels and advisory committees, primarily after he returned from NATO.
-In 1971 he was appointed chairman of the National Academy of Sciences National Advisory Committee on Oceans and Atmosphere and served on this committee until 1977.
+Nierenberg served on many panels and advisory committees after returning from NATO.
+In 1971, he was appointed chairman of the National Academy of Sciences National Advisory Committee on Oceans and Atmosphere and served on this committee until 1977.
 He served on various panels of the President's Science Advisory Committee.
 He was a member of the National Science Board from 1972 to 1978 and was appointed for another term from November 1982 to May 1988.

-Nierenberg was a consultant to the National Security Agency, and served on many military-related panels.
-In 1976 he was appointed one of two senior consultants to the newly formed White House Office of Science and Technology Policy (OSTP).
-He was a member of the National Aeronautics and Space Administration’s (NASA) Advisory Council from 1978 to 1982 and served as its first chairman.
+Nierenberg was a consultant to the National Security Agency and served on many military-related panels.
+In 1976, he was appointed one of two senior consultants to the newly formed White House Office of Science and Technology Policy (OSTP).
+He was a member of the National Aeronautics and Space Administration’s (NASA) Advisory Council from 1978 to 1982 and was its first chairman.
 He was Chairman of the OSTP Acid Rain Peer Review Panel, whose report "Acid Rain" was published in 1984.
 The report encouraged the administration to curb acid rain emissions.